bsdfbenchmark/bbm/docs/source/new_bsdfmodel.rst

 To support easy access and abstraction of higher-level methods, BBM relies on compile-time reflection.
-Currently, BBM supports reflection of class attributes and class-inheritance.
-To add attribute reflection, we use the
+Currently, BBM supports reflection of class attributes and class-inheritance, and of enumeration types.
+To add attribute reflection, we use the macro:
-macro:

 .. code-block:: c++